Jason-cs18/HetServe-LLMs/README.md

 ### Serving Metrics
 - [Tech Blog] [LLM Inference Performance Engineering: Best Practices](https://www.databricks.com/blog/llm-inference-performance-engineering-best-practices) | Mosaic AI Research
 - [arXiv 2024.04] [Andes: Defining and Enhancing Quality-of-Experience in LLM-Based Text Streaming Services](https://arxiv.org/pdf/2404.16283) | University of Michigan
+#### Common metrics
+- Time To First Token (TTFT): How quickly users start seeing the model's output after entering their query.
+Low waiting times for a response are essential in real-time interactions, but less important in offline workloads.
+This metric is driven by the time required to process the prompt and then generate the first output token.
+- Time Per Output Token (TPOT): Time to generate an output token for each user that is querying our system.
+This metric corresponds with how each user will perceive the "speed" of the model.
+For example, a TPOT of 100 milliseconds/tok would be 10 tokens per second per user, or ~450 words per minute, which is faster than a typical person can read.
+- Latency: The overall time it takes for the model to generate the full response for a user.
+Overall response latency can be calculated using the previous two metrics: latency = (TTFT) + (TPOT) * (the number of tokens to be generated).
+- Throughput: The number of output tokens per second an inference server can generate across all users and requests.

 ### Latency-oriented Optimizations